 Greg Kealey, Department of History, University of New Brunswick

-"By sharing the experiences of those in Cape Breton, Lachlan MacKinnon deftly explores the impact of deindustrialization on workers’ bodies and the changes it prompted, including community-based resistance tactics, and political economy.
+"By sharing the experiences of those in Cape Breton, Lachlan MacKinnon deftly explores the impact of deindustrialization on workers’ bodies and the changes prompted by deindustrialization, including community-based resistance tactics and political economy.
 With significant dedication to the lived experience of those who worked for Sydney Steel, Closing Sysco sheds light on the working class history of families impacted by Canada’s steel industry."

 Michel S. Beaulieu, Department of History, Lakehead University